Susan Bradshaw: Early life

+Career

-She attended Darmstadt three times, 1956-1958 and in the last year performed there Richard Rodney Bennett's Music for two pianos with the composer.
+Bradshaw attended Darmstadt three times, 1956-1958 and in the last year performed there Richard Rodney Bennett's Music for Two Pianos with the composer.
 A recording survives of the performance.
 Around the same period she studied with Pierre Boulez in Paris.

-Susan Bradshaw was one of the two musicians (the other being Hans Keller) involved in the famous 'Piotr Zak' hoax in 1961.
+Bradshaw was one of the two musicians (the other being Hans Keller) involved in the famous 'Piotr Zak' hoax in 1961.

 Legacy

 After her death, The Susan Bradshaw Composers' Fund was established by the Royal Philharmonic Society with donations from friends and family, led by composer Brian Elias.
 The purpose of the fund is to support composers (of any age) and young musicians wishing to perform works by living composers.
 At present the fund is used to support a commission for one of the winners of the RPS Composition Prize.

-Her papers are housed at the British Library.
+Bradshaw's papers are housed at the British Library.